devsoc-unsw/structs.sh/README.md

 # Data Structures and Algorithms &#128187;

 A collection of implementations of classic data structures and their algorithms in C for COMP2521.

-View the web terminal interface for all the interactive programs <a href="http://www.data-structures.xyz">here</a>.
+This repository contains the backend code for the web terminal interface <strong><a href="https://www.data-structures.xyz">here</a></strong>.
 Use incognito mode to prevent any chrome extensions from interfering with the formatting.
 Avoid resizing the window.

 View my notes and practice material for this course <a href="https://tymotex.github.io/DataStructures/">here</a>.